GACJ/complib-help/docs/compositions/adding_compositions_overview.md

 The appearance of the layout is determined by the current configuration of the [composition layout options](layout_options.md).
 The layout options can be adjusted by clicking on the ![Icon: cog](../img/icon_cog.png){width="25"} cog next to the **Validate** button.

 !!! note
-    The format that another user sees the composition in is determined exclusively by their own display settings. **The appearance of the Layout display and Blue line on the Add composition page have no bearing on how a composition is saved, and will not affect how it will appear to other users**.
+    The format in which another user sees the composition is determined exclusively by their own display settings. **The appearance of the Layout display and Blue line on the Add composition page have no bearing on how a composition is saved, and will not affect how it will appear to other users**.

     However, adjusting the Layout display and Blue line options here can help you to see how the composition might appear to users with different configurations, and can be useful when debugging the composition if it is not pricking correctly.